pablob2002/pablo-avdm/README.md

    | Tasa de Empleo    | Employment Rate    | % employed |

 ### Data storage
 All the data corresponding to the original data sets can be found in a Google Drive folder (https://drive.google.com/drive/u/1/folders/1RcMc1dbqj3XbPj8vlShsVeRvFjJF8vma).
-In order to be able to execute the code you have to download the orginal_data folder into your local directory and follow the instructions in the "Uncode and reformat data" section.
+In order to be able to execute the code you have to download the orginal_data folder into your local version of this directory and follow the instructions in the "Uncode and reformat data" section.
 Apart from that, the Google Drive folder also contains the generated data frames during the developement of the project.

 ## Requirements